HoyPido/ios_sdk_v3/README.md

 MCService *mobileConnectService = [[MCService alloc] initWithClientId:@"<clientIdFromDiscoveryServiceGoesHere>" authorizationURL:@"<authorizationURLFromDiscoveryGoesHere>" tokenURL:@"<tokenURLFromDiscoveryGoesHere>"];
 ```

 After creating the MobileConnect or MCService instance you can get the token by providing a subcriberId if you have it from the Discovery stage or just provide nil for subscriber id.
 You'll also have to offer a view controller which will be used by the framework to present the web view.
+Don't forget to dismiss the controller which you receive in the callback method otherwise the web view will remain on the screen.

 ```
 [mobileConnectService getTokenInController:self subscriberId:@"<inCaseYouReceivedASubscriberIDFromDiscoveryIfNotLeaveNil>" completitionHandler:^(BaseWebController * _Nullable controller, TokenModel * _Nullable tokenModel, NSError * _Nullable error) {